aabewhite/Jack/Sources/Jack/Documentation.docc/Jack.md

 import Jack

 class AppleJack : JackedObject {
-    @Jacked var name: String // exports the property to JS and acts as Combine.Published
+    @Stack var name: String // exports the property to JS and acts as Combine.Published
-    @Jacked var age: Int
+    @Stack var age: Int

     /// An embedded `JXKit` script context that has access to the jacked properties and jumped functions lazy var jxc = jack().env